Nevysha/Cozy-Nest/README.md

 - [ ]  Metadata display in image browser may display "Error parsing metadata"
 - [ ]  Partial compatibility with Firefox and Opera GX
 - [ ]  Most tweak will not support a live window resize (nor F11 to go fullscreen)
-- [ ]  Some user report a missing scrollbar in Extra network tab
-- [ ]  Some user report an crash when attempting to open Extra Network tab

 It's made by being a bit hacky on the DOM to tweaks Gradio default features and existing css of Auto1111.
 It will probably break with each update of auto1111, but I'll try to keep it up to date.